Protocol specification

 Zenoh supports a generalized version of Remote Procedure Calls, namely queryables.
 This is leveraged for Request/Response messaging (RPC) in keelson with the following additional decrees:

-• All RPC endpoints (queryables) should make use of the common ErrorResponse return type and the reply_err functionality in zenoh to propagate errors from callee to caller.
+ErrorResponsereturn type and thereply_errfunctionality in zenoh to propagate errors from callee to caller.

 4. Message definition specification

 Most messages include a timestamp field, following the Google Protobuf Timestamp specification.
 The primary timestamp represents the system time of the logging computer.
-If synchronization with, or tracking of, other timekeeping devices or systems is required,
+If synchronization with, or tracking of, other timekeeping devices or systems is logged with subject time.